PaddlePaddle/Quantum/README.md

 - [Copyright and License](#copyright-and-license)
 - [References](#references)

 [Paddle Quantum (量桨)](https://qml.baidu.com/) is a quantum machine learning (QML) toolkit developed based on Baidu PaddlePaddle.
-It provides a platform to construct and train quantum neural networks (QNNs) with easy-to-use QML development kits suporting combinatorial optimization, quantum chemistry and other cutting-edge quantum applications, making PaddlePaddle the first and only deep learning framework in China that supports quantum machine learning.
+It provides a platform to construct and train quantum neural networks (QNNs) with easy-to-use QML development kits supporting combinatorial optimization, quantum chemistry and other cutting-edge quantum applications, making PaddlePaddle the first and only deep learning framework in China that supports quantum machine learning.

 <p align="center">
   <a href="https://qml.baidu.com/">